RezwanulHaqueMukto/REZWANUL1/README.md

 ## Learning 😎

- -**Vue.js**: A progressive JavaScript framework for building user interfaces.
+ - **Vue.js**: A progressive JavaScript framework for building user interfaces.
 It allows you to create interactive and dynamic front-end applications.
- -**Laravel**: A PHP framework for building web applications, providing tools and features for tasks like routing, database management, and authentication.
+ - **Laravel**: A PHP framework for building web applications, providing tools and features for tasks like routing, database management, and authentication.

 ## Services Offered 🛠️